1.6 Installing eDirectory

 In earlier releases of eDirectory, SLP was installed during the eDirectory install.
 But with eDirectory 8.8, you need to separately install SLP before proceeding with the eDirectory install.

-If you plan to use SLP to resolve tree names, it should have been properly installed and configured and the SLP DAs should be stable.
+If you plan to use SLP to resolve tree names, you should install and configure the protocol, and the SLP directory agents (DAs) should be stable.

-1. Install OpenSLP (if it is not installed already)
+1. Install OpenSLP, if it is not already installed.

 3. Start SLP manually as follows: